3 Reasons To Prioritize Blogs Before Social Media In Your Business

 I follow a ton of creators that post amazing content that really is valuable, but after that initial post, I’m lucky to ever find it again.
 Each time that happens, I always wish that there was a way that I could search for the post again.
 On social media, that’s not an option – but with blogs it is!

-Is Posting on Social Media Still Important?
+Is Posting on Social Media as a Business Owner Still Important?

 What I want you to know is that social media can be an amazing tool for your business and YES, posting on social media is still important if you’ve designed your content strategy that way.